 We believe that the responsible and ethical use of AI is essential for maintaining academic integrity and ensuring a fair learning environment for all students.
-The use of AI is permitted only under the conditions outlined in our school's policy, and any misuse of AI may be considered plagiarism.
-We expect all students to uphold our school's values and academic standards by using AI in a responsible and appropriate manner.
+The use of AI is permitted only under the conditions outlined in our school's policy, and any misuse of IA may be considered plagiarism.
+We expect all students to uphold our school's values and academic standards by using AI responsibly and appropriately.
 This means that students should use AI to gain a deeper understanding of the concepts and materials covered in their classes.
 We also ask that all members of our school community respect the work of others and not use AI to access or distribute unauthorized information.